weixian-zhang/azure-servicehealth-integration/README.md

 # Azure Service Health to Slack

+ <mark>Warning: Important information for customers using azure-servicehealth-integration <br />
+ This solution, offered by the Open-Source community, does not receive contributions nor support by Microsoft.</mark>

 * [What is Service Health to Slack](#what-is-service-health-to-slack)
 * [How App Works](#how-the-app-works)